What is Supplemental Oxygen?

 Do You Need Supplemental Oxygen?

-Unless you are currently experiencing shortness of breath, you likely don’t have an immediate need for supplemental oxygen.
 Some people, particularly those with chronic respiratory conditions, need oxygen all the time.
-This type of oxygen is usually prescribed and monitored by a physician.
+This type of medical-grade oxygen is usually prescribed and monitored by a physician.

 But others, even those that are healthy, prefer to use supplemental oxygen occasionally.
 Oxygen may be beneficial if you are spending time at high altitudes or for intense athletic activity.
 Using supplemental oxygen, whether regularly or from time to time, has many beneficial applications for health and well-being.